PapenfussLab/PathOS/README.md

 - Tomcat (currently version 7.0)
 - The report renderer uses a commercial package available as a JAR from http://www.aspose.com/downloads/words/java.
 Without a license, a "No License" message will appear on generated reports.
 - Some of the pipeline utilities and HGVS libraries use the Genome Analysis Toolkit (Currently GATK 3.3) and the Sting utility JAR (currently 2.1.8) available from here https://software.broadinstitute.org/gatk/download/
+- JNI wrapper to the striped Smith-Waterman alignment library SSW see https://github.com/mengyao/Complete-Striped-Smith-Waterman-Library

 ## Confguration
 The following files can be edited post deployment to configure file locations, servers, databases and security servers.